IN HINDI, SAMBHALI MEANS “STRENGTHENING OF THE DEPRIVED.

 He wasn’t wrong; the ancient tower sat proudly in the bustling market.

-It was so busy.
-Groups of men drank chai from small clay cups on every street corner and women in vibrant saris wandered narrow alleys crammed with people browsing Lac bangles and other sparkling jewels.
-It’s the oldest market in Jodhpur and famous for selling some of the nation’s finest spices; my nose was on fire as I pottered in and out of the shops, letting the aromas creep slowly into my nostrils.
-As the days progressed, I climbed high and discovered mighty forts with city views.
-I strolled down winding lanes of blue-painted houses.
-I stumbled across the iconic Toorji Ka Jhalra Step Well, a remarkable architectural wonder that has stood the test of time.
+It was jam-packed.
+Groups of men drank chai from small clay cups on every corner, and women in vibrant saris wandered through narrow alleys crammed with people browsing lac bangles and other sparkling jewels.
+It’s the oldest market in Jodhpur, famous for selling some of the nation’s finest spices.
+My nose was on fire as I pottered in and out of the shops, letting the aromas creep slowly into my nostrils.
+As the days progressed, I climbed high and discovered mighty forts.
+I wandered down winding lanes of blue-painted houses and stumbled across Tooji Ka Jhalra Step Well, a remarkable architectural wonder that has stood the test of time.
 But mainly, I discovered the people.
-Some offer free tours – but don’t fall for it.
-Others entice you into their shops with cups of heavenly-scented masala chai (that worked on me) and requests for selfies.
-In the evenings, back at the guest house, I shared my food with people worldwide.
-We sat outside, the locals wrapped in blankets, the rest of us still warm from the day’s heat.
-We all sipped rum as we put the world to rights and listened to fireworks for the pending Diwali celebrations in the days to follow.
+Some offered free tours—but don’t fall for it.
+Others enticed me into their shops with cups of heavenly-scented masala chai (which worked on me) and requests for selfies.
+Back at the guest house, I shared my food with people worldwide in the evenings.
+We sat outside, the locals wrapped in blankets while the rest basked in the day’s heat.
+We all sipped rum as we put the world to rights and listened to the fireworks for the upcoming Diwali celebrations in the days to follow.

 A NEW LOVE: